Data Science in Infectious Disease Modeling using R

 Module Summary:

-This course will foster a problem solving mindset while exploring more advanced concepts in R. There are multiple approaches to coding an analysis; contents covered in this course will serve as a guide to help you decide which approach is best for your particular situation.
+This course will foster a problem solving mindset while exploring more advanced concepts in R and is ideal for someone who has some familiarity with R (base and Tidyverse).
+There are multiple approaches to coding an analysis; contents covered in this course will serve as a guide to help you decide which approach is best for your particular situation.

-We will draw concepts from R for Data Science, Advanced R, and R for Epidemiology books along with the instructors’ experiences with infectious disease modeling.
-We will work in both base R and the tidyverse to wrangle messy data and build an analytic workflow.
-The course will consist of three themes: Foundations in data science not often covered in Intro R courses, Advanced data wrangling tailored to infectious disease research, and Special considerations for SISMID and public health data.
+The course will draw concepts from R for Data Science, Advanced R, and R for Epidemiology books along with the instructors’ experiences with infectious disease modeling.
+We will work in both base R and the tidyverse to wrangle messy data and build analytic workflows.

 Prerequisites: